-We have a number of donor drives coming up in 2017 we’re really excited about them… you can find out more in our “2017 event” section via the menu above or the link here…
+We have a number of donor drives coming up in 2018 we’re really excited about them… you can find out more about past and future events by going to the events section in the menu above

 Look out for more information and events about Leicestershire Unites, coming soon!